 Nowadays, gaming requires the top-notch specs of a system to run seamlessly.
 In addition to that, the network connectivity of your rig also affects your experience.
-Online multiplayer on a high-end computer system will be irrelevant without a continuous high-speed network connection.
+Online multiplayer on a high-end computer system will be irrelevant without a continuous high-speed network connection and monitored ping rate.
 Often using ethernet cable is best for gaming rather than wireless.

 A wireless network connection can hold its own in normal day to day usage, but when it comes to gaming, they simply fall short because of the lag produced and the signal quality dropping to a minimum.
 For gaming setups, a wired connection with the right choice of Ethernet cable is a must.